Are you aware which subjects and courses will bring you closer to your dream career?

 DLL graduates find job offers from Labour Law consultancy, Human Resource Management, NGOs, Government Departments, etc., as provident fund managers, NGO workers, Human Resource Managers, and consultants.

 BFA stands for Bachelor in Fine Arts.
-It is a 3 to 4 years undergraduate program, also known as visual arts in some cases.
+It is a 3 to 4 years undergraduate course, also known as visual arts in some cases.
 This course includes sculpture, literature, animation, and other specializations from which students can choose according to their interests.

 BFA course provides ample opportunities for graduates to earn and gain popularity and prestige.
 BFA Course allows candidates to develop skills which can also be used in other areas of life.
 It also allows them to build a network for themselves.

 The average fee for the BFA course is INR 30k to INR 3 lakh.
 After graduation from the BFA course, the average salary is INR 3 lakh to INR 6 lakh per annum.